KJE-98/simple-neural-network/README.md

 A general intelligence.
 Generally pretty intelligent at estimating curves.

-This Library can create and train a Neural-Network with:
+This Library can create and train a Multi-Layer Perceptron Neural-Network with:

 -- Only ReLU nodes
 -- Standard Backpropogation training